ydgma/WebsiteScraper/README.md

 ## TODO
-* improve line coverage for unit tests
+* Improve line coverage for unit tests (and unit tests in general)
-* Add functionality to custom pretty printer to have a white space because the last jason object in an array
+* Add functionality to CustomPrettyPrinter class to have a white space before the last object of an array
-* Add more Java docs and Loglines where nessessary
+* Add more Java Docs and Log-lines where necessary